LucasMontorio/LucasMontorio.github.io/index.md

 Welcome to my blog! 👋

-I'm Lucas, a Software Engineer with more than 5 years of experience.
+I'm Lucas, a Software Engineer with 7+ years of experience.
-I work mainly on Rails and React applications, and am open to Open Source projects sollicitation.
+I work mainly on Rails and React applications (and am open to Open Source projects sollicitation!).

+This is my personal website, where I post about my experiences, learnings and thoughts.

 <!-- TODO: A few things about me -->